How to Load a Configuration File

 nette-debug

-cookie, and this way you enable development mode for programmers accessing from a specific IP address and
+cookie.
+This way, you enable development mode for programmers accessing from a specific IP address who

-also having the token mentioned in the cookie:
+also have the mentioned token in their cookie:

 $configurator->setDebugMode('secret1234@23.75.345.200');

-You can also disable developer mode altogether, even for localhost:
+We can also disable development mode completely, even for localhost:

 $configurator->setDebugMode(false);